A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Elimination of the pressure

 where we have the maps:

-This elimination of the associated FSI pressure via the BVP above proceeded by formal calculation.
-In the course of the previously cited work, this characterization of the pressure is made rigorous: Namely, given the $C^2$ smoothness of the pair $\{\Omega_s, \Omega_f \}$ one will clearly have full $H^2(\Omega_f)$-regularity of Poisson's equation with square integrable forcing term and homogeneous BC s, viz., if $q$ solves
+This elimination of the associated FSI pressure via the BVP above initially proceeded by formal calculation.
+In the course of the previously cited work, this characterization of the pressure is made rigorous: Namely, given the $C^2$ smoothness of the pair $\{\Omega_s, \Omega_f \}$ one will have full $H^2(\Omega_f)$-regularity of Poisson's equation with square integrable forcing term and homogeneous BCs (see \cite{lions1972nhbvp}), viz., if $q$ solves

-In turn, via the Transposition Method of J. L. Lions and E. Magnese \cite{lions1972nhbvp} for finding solutions of the BVP above in negative Sobolev spaces, one can give a $L^2$-meaning to the solution $p(t)$ for data
+In turn, via the Transposition Method of J.-L. Lions and E. Magenes \cite{lions1972nhbvp} for finding solutions of the BVP above in negative Sobolev spaces, one can give a $L^2$-meaning to the solution $p(t)$ for data

-(Note that the Method of Transposition implicitly makes the further requirement that $\Gamma_f \in C^3$.)
-The modeling $C_{0}$-semigroup generator $\mathcal{A}$, whose form is dictated by the substitution above, then has its domain specified so these smooth solutions — i.e., solutions corresponding to data in $D(\mathcal{A})$ — has these well-defined boundary traces.
-This idea to eliminate the pressure for pressures associated with FSI and Biot-Stokes has been invoked in \cite{bociu2015linearization}, \cite{avalos2015rational}, \cite{avalos2014mixed}, \cite{sviridyuk2022avalostr}, \cite{avalos2025poroelastic}.
+(Note that the Method of Transposition implicitly makes the further requirement that $\Gamma_f \in C^3$.
+See Theorem 2.7.4, p.
+101, of \cite{kesavan1989topics} and Proposition 1, p.
+265 of \cite{avalos2008maximality}.)
+Specifically the harmonic extension maps $D_{s}$ and $N_{f}$ into $L^{2}(\Omega_f)$ are well-defined if the corresponding Poisson problems with homogeneous Neumann or Dirichlet conditions define topological isomorphisms of $L^{2}(\Omega_f)$ onto the corresponding subspace of $H^{2}(\Omega_f)$.
+Such elliptic smoothing however, is known to break down even in the 2D polygonal setting (see for example Corollary 4.4.3.8 in \cite{grisvard1985_elliptic}, or \cite{dauge1988_corner}).
+In turn, the modeling $C_{0}$-semigroup generator $\mathcal{A}$, whose form is dictated by the substitution above, then has its domain specified so these ``smooth'' solutions — i.e., solutions corresponding to data in $D(\mathcal{A})$ — has the well-defined boundary traces in \eqref{boundary_traces}.
+This idea to eliminate the (incompressible) pressures associated with FSI and Biot--Stokes has been invoked in \cite{bociu2015linearization}, \cite{avalos2015rational}, \cite{avalos2014mixed}, \cite{sviridyuk2022avalostr}, \cite{avalos2025poroelastic}.
 However to make the said pressure substitution valid, the geometry has to be sufficiently smooth.
-This obstacle (and our following solution to it) has a number of consequences for computation: For example, \cite{avalos2016infsup} demonstrated that the mixed FEM above, with the so-called Taylor-Hood formulation in place for the fluid PDE component, obeys the discrete Babu\v{s}ka-Brezzi condition, uniformly, with respect to the discretizaion parameter.
-Thus, since our following solutiom makes the FSI generator rigorous for polygonal domains, one now has FEM convergence estimates immediately at hand (see Section \ref{FEM_estimates}).
+This obstacle (and our following solution to it) has a number of consequences for computation: For example, \cite{avalos2016infsup} demonstrated that the mixed FEM above, with the so-called Taylor--Hood formulation in place for the fluid PDE component, obeys the discrete Babu\v{s}ka--Brezzi condition, uniformly, with respect to the discretization parameter.
+Thus, since our following solution makes the FSI generator rigorous for polygonal domains (and generally, domains for which the FEM can be applied), one now has FEM convergence estimates immediately at hand (see Section~\ref{FEM_estimates}).